SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program to calculate the speed of a moving vehicle by its travel time and distance traveled:
+Create a program that calculates the speed of a moving vehicle given the distance and time travelled.
   * Read 2 floating-point numbers: distance and time
-  * Calculate the speed at which the body needs to move to travel a given distance for a given time
+  * Calculate the speed at which the vehicle needs to be traveling in order to get from point **A** to point **B** for the specified time.
   * Print out the result
   * Use the formula: **speed = distance / time**